Gig economy

 Benefits

-Tax credits are being replaced by Universal Credit (UC) and you may now have to claim UC.
-You do not need to work a set number of hours under UC like you do for tax credits, but there is a ‘gainful self-employment test’ (a bit like the test in tax credits) and if you are not ‘gainfully self-employed’, you are likely to have some work-related obligations as part of your claim (unless you are formally deemed to have no work requirements).
+Under universal credit you do not need to work a set number of hours like you did for tax credits, but there is a ‘gainful self-employment test’ and if you are not ‘gainfully self-employed’, you are likely to have some work-related obligations as part of your claim (unless you are formally deemed to have no work requirements).

-Our section on Self-employment and UC, explains what information DWP will look at when considering if you are gainfully self-employed.
-If DWP decide you are gainfully self-employed, you should be aware that the Minimum Income Floor (MIF) may apply after 12 months of starting self-employment, meaning that UC payments will be made based on an assumption that you are earning a certain amount from your self-employment (even if that is not the case, for example because of unexpected fluctuations in income and expenses).
+Our section on Self-employment and universal credit, explains what information the Department for Work and Pensions (DWP) will look at when considering if you are gainfully self-employed.
+If the DWP decide you are gainfully self-employed, you should be aware that the Minimum Income Floor (MIF) may apply after 12 months of starting self-employment, meaning that universal credit payments will be made based on an assumption that you are earning a certain amount from your self-employment (even if that is not the case, for example because of unexpected fluctuations in income and expenses).

-UC is a monthly benefit, calculated and paid in arrears, which means that the amount you get is worked out on your circumstances and the income you have received in your ‘assessment period’.
-Our Self-employment and UC section explains how your monthly profits will be calculated by DWP for each assessment period.
-You should be careful not to confuse HMRC with DWP and in particular, be aware that the rules for calculating relevant profit figures for UC are not exactly the same as the rules for tax purposes.
-For example, the trading allowance (mentioned under the heading, Trading allowance above) is not recognised for UC purposes.
+Universal credit is a monthly benefit, calculated and paid in arrears, which means that the amount you get is worked out on your circumstances and the income you have received in your ‘assessment period’.
+Our Self-employment and universal credit section explains how your monthly profits will be calculated by the DWP for each assessment period.
+You should be careful not to confuse HMRC with the DWP and in particular, be aware that the rules for calculating relevant profit figures for universal credit are not exactly the same as the rules for tax purposes.
+For example, the trading allowance (mentioned under the heading, Trading allowance above) is not recognised for universal credit purposes.

 Losing your job

-The main benefit you may be able to claim if you are no longer working and are struggling to find work is UC.
+The main benefit you may be able to claim if you are no longer working and are struggling to find work is universal credit.
 For those who have reached their state pension qualifying age, it is pension credit.
-If you get UC as you are out of work but then find some more work, you can continue to claim UC.
+If you get universal credit as you are out of work but then find some more work, you may be able to continue to claim universal credit, depending on how much you are earning.
 There is no upper limit to the number of hours you can work, although your earnings will usually reduce the amount of your award and sometimes they will reduce it to nil.

 For information on claiming benefits if you are behind with your taxes, see our page on Gig work- what to do if you are behind on your taxes.